 While you need to get to know the customer, also know where to draw the line.
 Most customers will be annoyed by salesman who pretend you're suddenly his best friend or someone who knows what he wants before he tells you.

 Don't assign cutesy nicknames to your prospects, tell them supposed secrets, repeat jokes that make them blush, and say more than they want to know about your personal life.
-Too much personal information can make the customer uncomfortable., so please keep the relationship professional.
+Too much personal information can make the customer uncomfortable, so please keep the relationship professional.

 Never misrepresent anything you are trying to sell.
 Lying about your product will only come back to haunt you later.
 As soon as your customer finds out you're lying, he's likely to leave and never come back.
 Trust is essential when selling.

 Don't Make Unrealistic Promises